rachaelmillerdesign/tic-tac-toe-General-Assembly/README.md

 Coming up with the game logic in JavaScript was the hardest part for me.
 The types of JS commands and logic I have learned in the past 2-3 weeks are so new to me that accessing them in my mind as tools was a challenge.

-click handlers, API-token-auth, getFormFields, console.log, modals, curl request…I did not know any such terms existed until I started this course.
+click handlers, API-token-auth, getFormFields, console.log, modals, curl request, fork, repo ... did not know any such terms existed until I started this course.

 I have been tracking my progress (or lack thereof ;-\) in GitHub's project manager: